 Civilization is often defined in vague and ambiguous terms.

-According to the linguistic meaning as cited by Mozaffari, n.d.) in the Al- Mu'gam al-Wasit Dictionary, the word civilization means, to lead the life of a settler (in settlements, villages, and towns), which is contrary to the life in the desert as argued by Halilovic (2017).
-Fernand Braudel provides us a better definition when he defines civilization as both moral and material values (Braudel, 1995: 5 as cited by Mozaffari, n.d.).
+According to the linguistic meaning the word civilization means, to lead the life of a settler (in settlements, villages, and towns), which is contrary to life in the desert as argued by Halilovic (2017).
+Fernand Braudel provides us with a better definition when he defines civilization as both moral and material values (Braudel, 1995: 5)